MichaelCurrin/learn-to-code/en/recommended.md

 - For help, select Table of Contents from the menu on the right.
 - You do not have save - it autosaves for you.
 Auto sync defaults to 90 seconds and the minimum is 60 seconds.
 Every sync which contains changes causes a commit, so you might want to make this less frequent like every 5 minutes.
 You can also click the sync button in the top right to force a sync, in case you need to view the results on GitHub.
 - Click Settings in the right menu.
 You can override default settings.
-- Use `CTRL+SHIFT+V` in the docs to paste *without* formatting - I found this necessary to avoid unnecessary open lines when copying code from an IDE into a markdown codeblock.
+- Use <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>V</kbd> in the docs to paste _without_ formatting - I found this necessary to avoid unnecessary open lines when copying code from an IDE into a markdown codeblock.
 When not using a codeblock, you may want to keep the pasted line breaks, as the double spacing is needed for line breaks to render in Markdown.

 ### Screen sharing